 Keep in mind that rod and line weights are more about the size of the flies than the size of the fish.
 An angler that fishes mostly smaller dry flies will be well served by a light 3 or 4-weight rod.
 If you want to fish larger dries like two-inch salmon flies or big, meaty stones, then a 4 or 5-weight rod will be more appropriate and give you more power to move those heftier flies.
 Deep nymphing with weighted flies or even split shots require a rod more in the 5 to 7-weight range.
 And if you want to fire large streamers to the opposite bank of serious rivers, then you are talking a 6 to 8-weight rod.

 There is one wrinkle that prevents us from being more precise here.
-A 5-weight rod from one specific rod maker can fish differently than a 5-weight rod from another.
+A 5-weight rod from a specific rod maker can fish differently than a 5-weight rod from another.
 More, a faster action rod tends to fish “heavier” than a slower action rod of the same weight.
-You really need to go rod-by-rod in terms of what type of fishing it does best, but below is a rough outline.
+You really need to go rod-by-rod in terms of what type of fishing it does best.

 A final note on rod weight: we said above that weight is more about the size of the flies you intend to cast than the size of fish you hope to catch.
 This is true with one caveat: don’t bring a knife to a gun fight.
 It’s important to use a rod capable of landing a fish in a reasonable amount of time so it can survive after being released.